TolikPylypchuk/SharpHook/docs/articles/logging.md

 ```

 You can get an instance of `LogSource` by using the static `RegisterOrGet` method.
 Subsequent calls to this method will
 return the same registered instance.
 You can dispose of a log source to stop receiving libuiohook messages.
-After that
+After that,
 calling `RegisterOrGet` will register a new instance.

 The `MessageLogged` event contains event args of type `LogEventArgs` which contains just one property of type